iotaledger/firefly/docs/specifications/deep-links.md

 # Deep Links

-Deep links are special URLs that, when navigated to, open applications rather than a website in a browser.
+Deep links are special URLs that, when navigated to, open applications rather than a website.
 They are useful for a number of things, however in our case we are interested in the user experiences that they enable between websites, applications, platforms, etc. by providing more interoperability.